sujith96/HangmanAI/README.md

 # HangmanAI
-Takes random sentences from a corpus of 100000 words to accurately predict the sentence using a probabilistic model
+Takes random sentences generated from a corpus of 100000 common English words to accurately predict the sentences using a probabilistic model